MajidKouki/stock-forecaster/README.md

 As the program is opened, a financial disclaimer will appear to ensure the user is aware any risks that may arise from following the advice given by the software.
 The program intakes the following user data:

 * Stock or Crypto data
-* Stock Ticker - ex.
+* Ticker - ex.
 SPY or BTC
 * Timeframe - Either 1Day, 1Hour or 1Min
 * Forecast Length - Defaults are 30 days, 720 hours, or 1440 minutes
 * Data Start Date - Default is 2020-01-01